Do I Need an Egg Donor?

 Our physicians will thoroughly review your medical history to ensure that this treatment is your best option.
 You must also be in good health, and must not be older than 50 years old.
 Depending on your medical history, you may be asked to receive additional medical clearance before proceeding.
 We offer treatment with fresh donor eggs via a known (directed) donor or frozen donor eggs via an egg bank.

 The decision to conceive a child through the use of a donated egg can be very difficult for a couple.
 Therefore, you and your husband or partner will meet with the psychologist for counseling and emotional support.
 It is important to discuss issues related to non-biologic parenting, past fertility problems, parenting at an older age, and positive and negative aspects of disclosure to potential offspring.

 Step 3: Recipient “Mock Cycle”

-You will do a preparation trial of medications to optimize the synchronization of your cycle with the donor’s.
+A Mock Cycle is used to determine how your body will respond to the medications you will be taking during your matched recipient embryo transfer cycle.
 This will prepare your lining to accept the fertilized egg.
-You will also have screening blood work that is required by federal and state regulations.
+You will also complete screening blood work that is required by federal and state regulations.

 Step 4: Choosing an Egg Donor

 Typically, a woman between the ages of 21 and 34 can be an egg donor.
 The egg donor can be a friend, family member, or non-identity release donor via a frozen egg bank.
 If you are interested in frozen donor eggs, our donor egg coordinator will explain the process for selecting frozen donor eggs from Fairfax Egg Bank